Dena Schlosser: Early years

 At the age of eight, Dena Leitner was diagnosed with hydrocephalus.
 She had eight surgeries to implant shunts into her brain, heart and abdomen before she was 13 years old.
 She graduated from Marist College in Poughkeepsie, New York, with a bachelor's degree in psychology.

 She met her husband, John Schlosser, when they were both students at Marist.
 Eventually they moved to Texas.
+In 2004, when Margaret was born, John and Dena had two older daughters, aged 6 and 9.